GuiziBr/expenses/README.md

 }
 ```

-* Make a get request on the route /expenses/balance?date=YYYY-MM to list the expenses and the balance for a specif or current month
+* Make a get request on the route /expenses/balance?date=YYYY-MM to list the expenses and the balance for a either specif or current month

+* Make a get request on the route /expenses/personalBalance?date=YYYY-MM to list the expenses and the balance for the provided user and a either specif or current month

 * Make a post request with the following payload on the route /categories to create a category